lukacsg/openlostcat/README.md

 Note that a JSON array with multiple values is parsed as an _OR_ condition, while a JSON array is directly translated to the single condition it contains.

-Note: there is also a keyword `__AND_`, in a similar fashion.
-It is mainly for language completeness, as it is usually not necessary to be used.

-## Reusing Subexpressions by References
+## Reusing Subexpressions by References (#, ## and _REF_)

-If a name being defined in the ruleset starts with the `#˙ character, it means a reference instead of a category definition.
+If a name being defined in the ruleset starts with the `#` character, it means a reference instead of a category definition.
 It does not generate a category but instead, a (sub)expression being named for reuse in possibly multiple rules.

 The next example shows a definition of two references defined for different types of public transport accessibility, being combined into a category with an or-condition: